ssst0n3/docker_secret/README.md

-If you do not need docker swarm or k8s, but you want use docker secret, you have the alternative of use this project.
+If you do not need docker swarm or k8s, but you really want to use docker secret, you have the alternative of use this project.

 You need assign two environment:
 - "DIR_SECRET=/secret"